 - How to sell lots and land.

-- How selling land is different than sell a home.
+- How selling land is different than selling a home.

-- What you need to do to get your land ready to sell.
+- What do you need to do to get your land ready to sell?

 - Is the lending market for vacant lots and land difficult?